quentin452/CatzWorldUsingCatzEngine-Discord-Bot/README.md

   - Get information about all games available for this bot

 - `/set_levelling_channel`
- - Définit le canal actuel comme canal de niveau pour la mise à jour automatique du niveau supérieur.
+ - Définit le canal actuel comme canal de niveau pour la mise a jour automatique du niveau supérieur.

 - `/niveau`
  - Affichez votre niveau actuel, votre XP et votre classement.

 - `/classement`
  - l'Affiche du classement des utilisateurs par XP.

 ### 📝 Note

 This bot code is (probably) intended to be used only for one server due to json caching